 If PV modules or cables are incorrectly connected or damaged, electric arcs may be generated, which may cause fire.
-Huawei inverters provide unique arc fault detection in compliance with UL 1699B-2018 to ensure the safety of users' lives and property.
+Huawei solar inverters provide arc detection meets the requirement of UL 1699B-2018, ensuring the user safety and property.

 This function is enabled by default.
-The inverter automatically detects arc faults.
-To disable this function, log in to the FusionSolar app, access the Device commissioning screen, choose Settings > Feature parameters, and disable AFCI.
+The solar inverter automatically detects arc faults.
+To disable this function, log in to the FusionSolar app, access the Device Commissioning screen, choose Settings > Feature parameters, and disable AFCI.